autorope/donkeydocs/docs/parts/lidar.md

 Lidar requires the glob library to be installed.
 If you don't already have that, install it with `pip3 install glob2`

-Also install the Lidar driver: `pip3 install rplidar`
+Also install the Lidar driver: `pip install Adafruit_CircuitPython_RPLIDAR`

-Right now Lidar is only supported with the basic template.
-Install it as follows:

-`donkey createcar --path ~/lidarcar --template basic`

 Then go to the lidarcar directory and edit the myconfig.py file to ensure that the Lidar is turned on.
 The upper and lower limits should be set to reflect the areas you want your Lidar to "look at", omitting the areas that are blocked by parts of the car body.
 An example is shown below.
 For the RPLidar series, 0 degrees is in the direction of the motor (in the case of the A1M8) or cable (in the case of the A2M8)